phil-linnell/sardaukar/Readme.md

 # Sardaukar

-A simple node.js app for no fuss UI developers and fast prototyping.
+A basic **express** app for no fuss UI developers or fast prototyping.

 - Express
 - Gulp